Frequently asked questions

 You will see a sample gallery of 100 edited images in just 4 weeks after your wedding!
 Woohoo!
 That’s fast.
 And we edit the remainder of your photos within 2-3 months from your wedding date.
 This is written in contract, in stone.
 No worries, no wondering, no horror stories of not seeing photos for a year after your wedding!
 All of the files delivered are edited, high resolution JPEG files.

 Yep!
-We love to share our photos online – however please always remember to link to our website: onelove-photo.com or our Facebook page: facebook.com/1lovephoto
+We love to share our photos online – however please always remember to link to our website or our IG account: https://instagram.com/myonelove

 You have the rights to the personal use of your wedding images.
 This means you can print them, post them on Facebook, or use them in a Save the Date if you link back to our website.
 We maintain the copyright as the creators of the imagery, which means we reserve the right to authorize where the images can and cannot be used publicly.
 That being said – we will always be in communication with our clients before using images publicly.
 Please note that it is illegal to right click or screen shot online gallery images or other images featured on this blog, make copies from prints, sell or alter images received.
 If you would like to use the photos for any other purposes please contact Sara Cooper at sara@onelove-photo.com.